uktrade/demodjango/README.md

 ```

 ## Testing
-To test a file which simply lives in /tests (such as `.tests/test_views.py`) ensure all the various packages are present and up to date.
-Then, run the command `poetry run pytest tests/app`.

-To test a file which simply lives in `/tests` (such as `/tests/app/test_views.py`), ensure all the various packages are present and up to date.
-Then, run the command `poetry run pytest tests/app`.

-To test a file which simply lives in `/tests` (such as `/tests/app/test_views.py`), ensure all the various packages are present and up to date.
-Then, run the command `poetry run pytest tests/app`.

 To test a file which simply lives in `/tests` (such as `/tests/app/test_views.py`), ensure all the various packages are present and up to date.
 Then, run the command `poetry run pytest tests/app`.